Undergraduate Studies Heading link

 - Resume

-If a student has identified a tenured/tenure-track or clinical-track Faculty sponsor/mentor (this is NOT required), an e-mail/letter in support of the student should be emailed to Associate Department Head, Mike Meinzer (mmeinzer@uic.edu) and Senior Assistant Director, Karla Rivera-Ruiz (mkdcrt1@uic.edu).
+Students must identify a tenured/tenure-track or clinical-track Faculty sponsor/mentor yo nominate them for the program.
+Faculty nominations should be sent in an e-mail/letter in to the Associate Department Head, Mike Meinzer (mmeinzer@uic.edu) and Senior Assistant Director, Karla Rivera-Ruiz (mkdcrt1@uic.edu).
 The email/letter should articulate a commitment to serve as the student’s research advisor (this email may be brief).

 - Applications submitted during the application open and close period are guaranteed for review.